Megaparsec tutorial

 "aa"

 The second result may be a bit surprising.
-The parser consumed a
+The parser consumed as that

 matched, but stopped after that.
 Well, we did not say what we want to do